 A backwashing calcite filter includes a tank, calcite media, and a control valve.
 When untreated acidic water flows into the tank, the calcite is slowly dissolved into the water, making it more neutral.
 This treated water can then flow into your home for everyday use.
 Under normal conditions, only enough of the mineral is dissolved into the water to bring the pH up to a more neutral level, so there’s no risk of over correcting the problem.

-The US Water Fusion Superfilter pH Balancing Backwashing Calcite Neutralizer System designed to raise the pH of the water supply
+The US Water Matrixx pH Balancing Backwashing Calcite Neutralizer System designed to raise the pH of the water supply

 Calcite water treatment can be very effective to correct acidic water, but water with a pH of less than 5.8 may benefit from a blend of calcite and magnesium oxide.
 Extremely acidic water with a pH of less than 5 may need a proportional pH neutralizing system that uses soda ash instead of a calcite filter.